Skip to main content

 Stage 3: Review on Different Schedules

 As cards get easier, promote them to the next pile.
-If you get a Pile 3 card wrong, demote it back to Pile 1.
-This ensures you spend most of your time on what you find hardest.
+Get a Pile 3 card wrong?
+Demote it straight back to Pile 1.
+Brutal, but effective.
+This system ensures you spend most time on what you actually find hard—not what feels comfortable.

 Stage 4: Mix Them Up